 media platform, always link to the appropriate page on your web site

 groups (however, please remember your netiquette and don't announce

 it on online discussion groups that in no way relate to your

 organization).
-Any search engine can help you find appropriate online discussion
+Any search engine can help you find appropriate

-participate in relevant online discussion groups to
+regularly participate in relevant online discussion groups to

-offer relevant answers to queries; this activity will build a reputation for your
+offer relevant answers to queries; this activity will build a

 advice here about online communities.

-homeless shelter adds all of the data of its printed service
+(a homeless shelter adds all of the data of its printed service

 Keep Visitors Coming Back